MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/osconfig/osconfig-how-to-configure-app-control-for-business.md

 To create supplemental App Control policies, follow these steps:

-1. Copy the `.extv` log file from your server to your client device.
+1. Copy the `.evtx` log file from your server to your client device.
 1. On the client device, open the **App Control for Business Policy Wizard**.
 1. On the **Home** screen, select **Policy Editor**.
 1. On the **Policy Editor** screen, select **Convert Event Log to a WDAC Policy**.
 Then, under **Parse Event Log evtx Files to Policy**, select **Parse Log File(s)**.